 As a director of Quality Systems at Maquet, Ms. Borrero said she oversaw quality assurance activities to ensure that company products complied with regulatory and legislative requirements.
 In March 2015, she “objected to Maquet’s improper testing and failure to investigate involving the Ultima Stabilizer, a violation of federal law.”
 Her objections included that the final investigation involving the product “did not include tests performed on different samples with failed results.”

 Ms. Borrero said she was terminated on Dec.
 27, 2015, because of her whistleblowing activities in violation of New Jersey’s Conscientious Employee Protection Act.
-Ms. Borrero is represented by Paul S. Foreman.
+Paul S. Foreman represents Ms. Borrero.
 The case is Soila Borrero v.
 Maquet Getinge Group and David Rose in the Superior Court of New Jersey, County of Essex.